martinpzj/BankTellerSimualtion/README.md

 # BankTellerSimualtion
 Simulation of five bank teller lines that outputs customer's arrival time and departure time.
-Used a circular linked list queue written fron scratch
+Used a circular linked list queue written from scratch
 ## Run Commands:
 ```
 make